Crawl Space Encapsulation vs Ventilation

 It is important to note that dehumidifier alone will not get rid of mold in the crawl space.
 The mold will have to be treated properly and removed and once that is done, then a dehumidifier will prevent it from returning.

-If you are going to install one yourself we highly recommend the Santa Fe Advance2 Crawl Space Dehumidifier because it is one of the best and most reliable on the market.
-It covers 3,400 square feet of crawl space area and includes a MERV 8 filter that will give you long-lasting mold prevention dehumidifying action.
-It comes with a 2 year bumper to bumper warranty and 6 year components warranty so you have the peace of mind knowing you are covered should something go wrong with it.
+If you are going to install a dehumidifier yourself we highly recommend the Aprilaire 1800 Series because it is one of the best and most reliable on the market.
+Coverage varies by model and includes a washable filter that will give you long-lasting mold prevention dehumidifying action.

 A craw space dehumidifier is an absolute essential in mold prevention in the crawl space, so you should most definitely install one once your crawl space is encapsulated and ventilated.